'Look after my babies': In Ethiopia, a Tigray family's quest

-Gunfire crackled near the home of Abraha Kinfe Gebremariam.
-He hoped it drowned out the cries of his wife, curled up in pain, and the newborn twin daughters wailing beside her.

-War had broken out in northern Ethiopia’s Tigray region at the worst possible time for Abraha and his family.
-Their village of Mai Kadra was caught in the first known massacre of a grinding conflict that has killed thousands of ethnic Tigrayans like them.

-Abraha pleaded with his wife, writhing from post-childbirth complications, to be silent, fearful any noise would bring gunmen to his door.
-His young sons watched in fear.
+Abraha pleaded with his wife, writhing from post-childbirth complications, to be silent, as any noise could bring gunmen to his door.
+His two young sons watched in fear.

 “I prayed and prayed,” Abraha said.
 “God didn’t help me.”